chuongnguyen26/cse15l-lab-reports/Lab_3_Report.md

 berlitz2/Vallarta-WhereToGo.txt:0
 ```

-- This command "grep -cr Lucayans berlitz2" searches for the specified word in each files within the berlitz2 directory and return an integer value which corresponds to the amount of lines containing the specified word inside each file.
+- This command "grep -cr Lucayans berlitz2" searches for the Lucayans in each files within the berlitz2 directory and return an integer value which corresponds to the amount of lines containing the specified word inside each file.
 The command -r helps recursive through files within the directory.
 In each file the command -c will search and return the number of lines with the specified word.
 This command-line option is useful because it lets the user know how many files contain the specified word and the number of occurences of the specified word in each file.
 This helps prevent the user from having to manually go through each file and look/count for the amount of occurences for the specified word.
 - [Citations: ChatGPT](https://chat.openai.com/chat)